Fifa writes to PM over red-list countries

 "Many of the best players in the world compete in leagues in England and Spain, and we believe these countries also share the responsibility to preserve and protect the sporting integrity of competitions around the world."

-Under current UK government rules, players would be forced to miss several games because of the 10-day isolation period required on their return to the UK.
+Under UK government rules, players would miss several games because of the 10-day isolation period that is required on their return to the UK.

-The Premier League said its clubs "reluctantly but unanimously" came to the decision, adding that "extensive talks" had taken place with the Football Association and government "to find a solution" but that "no exemption had been granted".
+The Premier League said its clubs "reluctantly but unanimously" came to the decision not to release players, adding that "extensive talks" had taken place with the Football Association and government "to find a solution" but that "no exemption had been granted".

+The English Football League has also backed the Premier League's stance and will not allow its players to travel to countries on the red list.

+The Fifa president says he has "appealed for the necessary support" over UK quarantine restrictions so that "players are not deprived of the opportunity of representing their countries in qualifying matches for the Fifa World Cup, which is one of the ultimate honours for a professional footballer".

 - The ultimate Jay-Z playlist: An hour of music from the 23-time Grammy winner